StewartJDonaldson/r_google_trends_data_scale_up_script/README.md

 # How to use

 1. Conduct keyphrase research into your target market

-2. Insert your keyphrases into `kwr_payload.csv` file in the 1_raw_data folder
+2. Insert your keyphrases into the `kwr_payload.csv` file in the `1_raw_data` folder

 3. Use the arguments within the `gtrends()` function to define the specific location, timespan, Google property, search category, and language you would like the data to be segmented by.

-By default the script is set to retrieve data from the UK for the past five years from the current date:
+*By default the script is set to retrieve data from the UK for the past five years:

 `gtrends(keyword = kw_payload[[i, 1]], geo = "GB", time = "today+5-y", hl = "en-GB")`

-Full list of arguments can be found [here](https://www.rdocumentation.org/packages/gtrendsR/versions/1.4.4/topics/gtrends).
+The full list of arguments can be found [here](https://www.rdocumentation.org/packages/gtrendsR/versions/1.4.4/topics/gtrends).

 4. Run Script

-5. The script extracts the **"interest over time"** and **"related query data"**,  cleans it and then exports it to three CSVs that are saved in the `cleaned_data` folder
+5. The script extracts the **"interest over time"** and **"related query data"**,  cleans it and then exports it to three CSVs that are saved in the `3_cleaned_data` folder